Fikile Mokgohloa

-Fikile Eunice Mokgohloa (born 1 June 1961) is a South African judge of the Supreme Court of Appeal.
+Fikile Eunice Mokgohloa (1 June 1961 – 20 August 2026) was a South African judge of the Supreme Court of Appeal.
 Before her elevation to that court in June 2019, she was a judge of the High Court of South Africa between November 2008 and May 2019.
 She joined the bench as a judge of the KwaZulu-Natal Division and moved to the Limpopo Division in January 2016, becoming Deputy Judge President in Limpopo in July 2016.
 Born in Pretoria, she began her career as an attorney in the former Transvaal.

 Early life and education

 Mokgohloa was born on 1 June 1961 in Pretoria in the former Transvaal.
 She grew up in rural Winterveld.
 After matriculating, she attended the University of the North West, where she completed a BJuris in 1987 and an LLB in 1990.

 Legal practice

 Mokgohloa served her articles of clerkship at Tshegofatso Monama Attorneys between 1990 and 1993.
 Thereafter she joined Hack, Stupel & Ross Attorneys in Pretoria as an attorney, becoming a partner in 1996.
 She left that firm to become a partner at her own firm, Mokgohloa Attorneys, in January 2000.

-Between July 2001 and February 2006, Mokgohloa served two years as acting regional magistrate at the Bafokeng Magistrate's Court in Thlabane, North West, as well as stints as a district magistrate at Brits and Odi.
+Between July 2001 and February 2006, Mokgohloa served two years as acting regional magistrate at the Bafokeng Magistrate's Court in Rustenburg, as well as stints as a district magistrate at Brits and Odi.
 Thereafter she was an acting judge of the High Court of South Africa: first in the Northern Cape Division for two years between June 2006 and June 2008, and then in the KwaZulu-Natal Division between July 2008 and November 2008.